 When high school students tour college campuses, they will probably hear about Greek life.
 It's also possible that they have some idea what it means to be in a fraternity or sorority based on movies or TV shows they've watched - but they may not get a true picture of what a fraternity and sorority really is.
 In essence, when it comes to the definition, Greek life is a community of men and women who join one of many fraternities and sororities, respectively.

 Knowing the fraternity and sorority definition is helpful, but what exactly is Greek life about?
 What is the true sorority meaning, and what's the difference between a respectful fraternity man and a frat guy?

 If you're a young woman entering college or advancing through your semesters, it's natural to be curious about this unique community.
-Here's everything you need to know about what a sorority is, sisterhood, and how Greek life enhances your undergraduate experience.
+You might even be asking, "What does sorority mean?"
+Here's everything you need to know about what a sorority is, sisterhood and how Greek life enhances your undergraduate experience.

 The Basics of Sorority Life

 The textbook definition of a sorority is "a society for female students in a university or college."
 That doesn't even begin to cover the true sorority meaning.

 Joining a sorority helps you tap into a smaller community you can call your own among a mass number of students and faculty who make up a campus.
 Your sorority is your place to socialize, get engaged, give back and learn about what really matters to you.

 It's your place to grow during your four years in college, with lessons and memories you'll cherish for life.
 This all begins with recruitment.